Note

 - Azure IoT Edge for Linux on Windows 1.4.4 LTS update or higher.
 For more information about EFLOW release notes, see EFLOW Releases.

-If you don't have an EFLOW device ready, you should create one before continuing with this guide.
+If you don't have an EFLOW device ready, create one before you continue with this guide.
 Follow the steps in Create and provision an IoT Edge for Linux on Windows device using symmetric keys to install, deploy, and provision EFLOW.

-The Azure IoT Edge for Linux on Windows file and folder sharing mechanism is implemented using virtiofs technology.
-Virtiofs is a shared file system that lets virtual machines access a directory tree on the host OS.
-Unlike other approaches, it's designed to offer local file system semantics and performance.
+Azure IoT Edge for Linux on Windows uses virtiofs technology for file and folder sharing.
+Virtiofs is a shared file system that lets virtual machines use a directory tree on the host OS.
+Unlike other approaches, it's designed for local file system semantics and performance.
 Virtiofs isn't a network file system repurposed for virtualization.
-It's designed to take advantage of the locality of virtual machines and the hypervisor.
-It takes advantage of the virtual machine's co-location with the hypervisor to avoid overhead associated with network file systems.
+It uses the locality of virtual machines and the hypervisor to avoid the overhead of network file systems.

-Only Windows folders can be shared to the EFLOW Linux VM and not the other way.
-Also, for security reasons, when setting the folder sharing mechanism, the user must provide a root folder and all the shared folders must be under that root folder.
+You can only share Windows folders to the EFLOW Linux VM, not the other way.
+For security, when you set up folder sharing, you need to provide a root folder, and all shared folders must be under that root folder.

-- Root folder: Windows folder that is the root path containing subfolders to be shared to the EFLOW VM.
-The root folder isn't shared to the EFLOW VM.
-Only the subfolders under the root folder are shared to the EFLOW VM.
+- Root folder: The Windows folder that is the root path for subfolders you share with the EFLOW VM.
+The root folder itself isn't shared.
+Only subfolders under the root folder are shared.

-- Shared folder: A Windows folder that's under the root folder and is shared with the EFLOW VM.
-All the content inside this folder is shared with the EFLOW VM.
+- Shared folder: A Windows folder under the root folder that you share with the EFLOW VM.
+All content in this folder is shared with the EFLOW VM.

-- Mounting point: Path inside the EFLOW VM where the Windows folder content is placed.
+- Mounting point: The path inside the EFLOW VM where the Windows folder content appears.

 - Mounting option: Read-only or read and write access.
-Controls the file access of the mounted folder inside the EFLOW VM.
+This setting controls file access for the mounted folder inside the EFLOW VM.

 Add shared folders

-The following steps provide example EFLOW PowerShell commands to share one or more Windows host OS folders with the EFLOW virtual machine.
+These steps show example EFLOW PowerShell commands to share one or more Windows host OS folders with the EFLOW virtual machine.

 Note

-If you're using Windows 10, ensure to reboot your Windows host OS after your fresh MSI instlalation or update before adding the Windows shared folders to the EFLOW VM.
+If you're using Windows 10, reboot your Windows host OS after a fresh MSI installation or update before adding the Windows shared folders to the EFLOW VM.

-Start by creating a new root shared folder.
-Go to File Explorer and choose a location for the root folder and create the folder.
+Create a new root shared folder.
+Go to File Explorer, choose a location for the root folder, and create the folder.

-For example, create a root folder under C:\Shared named EFLOW-Shared.
+For example, create a root folder named EFLOW-Shared under C:\Shared.

-Create one or more shared folders to be shared with the EFLOW virtual machine.
-Shared folders should be created under the root folder from the previous step.
+Create one or more shared folders under the root folder to share with the EFLOW virtual machine.

 Within the Read-Access shared folder, create a sample file that we'll later read inside the EFLOW virtual machine.

-For example, using a text editor, create a file named Hello-World.txt within the Read-Access folder and save some text in the file.
+For example, use a text editor to create a file named Hello-World.txt in the Read-Access folder and save some text in the file.

-Using a text editor, create the shared folder configuration file.
-This file contains the information about the folders to be shared with the EFLOW VM including the mounting points and the mounting options.
+Use a text editor to create the shared folder configuration file.
+This file has information about the folders to share with the EFLOW VM, including the mount points and options.
 For more information about the JSON configuration file, see PowerShell functions for IoT Edge for Linux on Windows.

-For example, using the previous scenario, we'll share the two shared folders we created under the root folder.
+For example, in this scenario, share the two shared folders you created under the root folder.

-Create the JSON configuration file named sharedFolders.json within the root folder EFLOW-Shared with the following contents:
+Create a JSON configuration file named sharedFolders.json in the root folder EFLOW-Shared with the following contents:

 [ { "sharedFolderRoot": "C:\\Shared\\EFLOW-Shared", "sharedFolders": [ { "hostFolderPath": "Read-Access", "readOnly": true, "targetFolderOnGuest": "/tmp/host-read-access" }, { "hostFolderPath": "Read-Write-Access", "readOnly": false, "targetFolderOnGuest": "/tmp/host-read-write-access" } ] } ]

-Create the shared folder assignation using the configuration file (sharedFolders.json) previously created.
+Create the shared folder assignment by using the configuration file (sharedFolders.json) you created earlier.

 Add-EflowVmSharedFolder -sharedFoldersJsonPath "C:\Shared\EFLOW-Shared\sharedFolders.json"

-Once the cmdlet finished, the EFLOW virtual machine should have access to the shared folders.
-Connect to the EFLOW virtual machine and check the folders are correctly shared.
+After the cmdlet finishes, the EFLOW virtual machine can access the shared folders.
+Connect to the EFLOW virtual machine and check that the folders are shared correctly.

-Go to the Read-Access shared folder (mounted under /tmp/host-read-access) and check the content of the Hello-World.txt file.
+Go to the Read-Access shared folder (mounted under /tmp/host-read-access) and check the contents of the Hello-World.txt file.

 Note

-By default, all shared folders are shared under root ownership.
-To access the folder, you should log in as root using
+By default, all shared folders are owned by root.
+To access the folder, sign in as root using

 sudo su

-or change the folder ownership to iotedge-user usingchown
+or change the folder ownership to iotedge-user using thechown

 command.sudo su cd /tmp/host-read-access cat Hello-World.txt

-If everything was successful, you should be able to see the contents of the Hello-World.txt file within the EFLOW virtual machine.
-Verify write access by creating a file inside the /tmp/host-read-write-access and then checking the contents of the new created file inside the Read-Write-Access Windows host folder.
+If everything was successful, you see the contents of the Hello-World.txt file in the EFLOW virtual machine.
+To verify write access, create a file in /tmp/host-read-write-access and then check the contents of the new file in the Read-Write-Access Windows host folder.

 Check shared folders